mnyrop/viewpoint/README.md

     ```
 3. Open the `src/lib/vars/constants.js` file in your new repo using GitHub editor and change the following lines:
     ``` js
-    export const siteTitle = 'nyu-dss/viewpoint';
+    export const siteTitle = 'viewpoint';
-    export const baseUrl = '/viewpoint-template'; // this should be the same as your repo too, e.g., '/my-repo' export const siteDescription = 'embeddable iiif viewers with svelte-kit';
+    export const baseUrl = '/viewpoint'; // this should be the same as your repo too, e.g., '/my-repo' export const siteDescription = 'embeddable iiif viewers with svelte-kit';
     export const sampleManifests = [
       'https://purl.stanford.edu/wr796rv9498/iiif/manifest',